Itzhak Gerberg

 Gerberg has also served as Consul General in Shanghai (1996-1997) and Bombay (1992-1996) and Manila (1985-1989).

 He earned a B.A. in Political Science from University of Tel-Aviv, a M.A. in Mass Communications from the Hebrew University, a master's degree in political science from Haifa University (1999) and a PhD in international politics from the University of South Africa (2009).

+In 2024, Ambassador Gerberg served as a visiting professor in National Chengchi University (NCCU 政治大學), Taipei.